Boy, 5, seriously injured when hit by car while attempting to cross street in Foxboro

 The accident occurred about 11 a.m. in the area of 332 Central St.

-The boy, whose name was not released, was playing with his older cousins and followed them crossed the street to play with other neighborhood children, police said.
+The boy, whose name was not released, was playing with his older cousins and followed them as they crossed the street to play with other neighborhood children, police said.

-The boy was trailing behind his cousins when he was struck by the SUV, according to police.
+The boy was trailing behind his cousins when he was struck by the SUV.

-The area where the crash occurred is a straight section of a two-lane roadway and there are no crosswalks in the area, according to police.
+The area where the crash occurred is a straight section of a two-lane roadway and there are no crosswalks in the area.

-An initial investigation by members of the police department’s accident reconstruction unit determined that speed was not a factor, police said.
+An initial investigation by members of the police department’s accident reconstruction unit determined that speed was not a factor.

 However, the crash remains under investigation by local police, who were assisted at the scene by state police assigned to the Norfolk County district attorney’s office, and Walpole police.